 When visiting Macarena Basilique, you will see one of the dearest treasures of Seville, the statue of la Virgen de la Esperanza (the Virgen of Hope), known as la Macarena, the same name as the quarter the church is on.
 The statue is a 17th-century wooden sculpture of Christ's mother mourning his death, covered in tears.

 Macarena basilica is a modern church in Neo-Baroque style and built between 1936 and 1941 by architect Gómez Millán.

-Archeological Museum is said to be one of the best museums of its kind in Spain and located in the Maria Luisa Park.
-This is the place where you can learn more about the history and enjoy artefacts dating back to the Stone Age, Bronze Age and Iron Age.
+Archeological Museum is said to be one of the best museums of its kind in Spain and it is located in the Maria Luisa Park.
+This is the place where you can enjoy artefacts dating back to the Stone Age, Bronze Age and Iron Age.

 There is so much to see in this museum but be sure not to miss the Carambolo Treasure which is located in the section of the Phoenician colonisation.

 Isla Mágica is an exciting and modern amusement park with seven different themed areas representing different episodes in Spanish 16th-century history.
 This is the place where the whole family can enjoy themselves, ride the roller coaster, play miniature golf, try one of the four different water rides or explore the pirate ship.